 Each town in Connecticut is required by law to revalue all real estate at least once every 5 years.
-East Granby’s last revaluation was completed on 10/1/2013.
+East Granby’s last revaluation was completed on 10/1/2018.

 During the revaluation, the market value of each property is estimated.
 Then 70 percent is the assessment assigned to each property.
 Property taxes are computed by multiplying the mill rate by the assessment.

-2017 Mill Rates
+2020 Mill Rates

-Real Estate & Personal Property—33.0 mills
+Real Estate & Personal Property—33.6 mills

-Motor Vehicles—33.0 mills
+Motor Vehicles—33.6 mills

 Motor Vehicle Tax Information

+In Connecticut all bills are as of October 1st.
 Motor vehicle values are obtained from the Nada guide book.